What are the benefits of having plants in the office?

 As well as the effect on stress levels, the 40 participants in the study reported a reduction in other negative emotions such as anxiety, depression, and anger.

 So why exactly do plants have such a positive effect on our mental health?
-Looking at greenery and nature helps us to feel calm.
+Simply put, looking at greenery and nature helps us to feel calm.
 Scientists believe that all humans naturally have biophilia – an instinctive love and need to connect with nature.

-People who live in cities and spend all day working indoors may experience stress simple due to a lack of connection with plants and the earth.
-But something as simple as a single desk plant can provide that in-built need to connect with nature, promoting positive feelings and reducing levels of stress hormones.
+People who live in cities and spend all day working indoors may experience stress simply due to a lack of connection with plants and the earth.
+Biophilic office design doesn’t have to be overly complex or elaborate.
+Something as simple as a single desk plant can provide that in-built need to connect with nature, promoting positive feelings and reducing levels of stress hormones.

 2. Having Plants in the Office Improves Air Quality